Reparo: Loss-Resilient Generative Codec for Video Conferencing: Evaluation

-We further show the distribution of frame PSNR values across the frames in our evaluation corpus with \name~and VP9+Tambur at $\sim$\SI{320}{Kbps} under different packet loss rates in the ``bad'' state of the GE channel.
-As shown in \Fig{fig2}, \name's distribution and averages of PSNR values are more or less unaffected by the loss level.
-With \name, almost 99\% of frames have PSNR values larger than \SI{30}{dB}.
-The variance of PSNR values across displayed frames is also much lower with \name than VP9+Tambur, showing the stability of the quality of the displayed video across loss levels.
-Specifically, \name's frame PSNR values are mostly between \SI{32.5}{dB} and \SI{37}{dB} (>90\%)).
-In contrast, as the loss level becomes higher, VP9+Tambur is more likely to experience video freezes, resulting in more frames with low PSNR.
-Particularly, at a 75\% packet loss, Tambur's average PSNR is \SI{4.9}{dB} worse, and its distribution of frame PSNR values shows a big range: its 25\textsuperscript{th} and 75\textsuperscript{th} percentile PSNR values are \SI{21.8}{dB} and \SI{35.9}{dB} respectively.
-Even at a packet drop probability as low as 1\%, Tambur's frame PSNR values range from \SI{32.8}{dB} (5\textsuperscript{th} percentile) to \SI{38.9}{dB} (95\textsuperscript{th} percentile).
-These results demonstrate that \name is more robust and efficient at recovering from packet losses than current FEC schemes for video conferencing.
+We further show the distribution of frame PSNR values across the frames in our evaluation corpus with \namereparo~and baselines at $\sim$\SI{320}{Kbps} under different packet loss rates in the ``bad'' state of the GE channel.
+As shown in \Fig{fig2}, \namereparo's distribution and averages of PSNR values are more or less unaffected by the loss level.
+With \namereparo, almost 99\% of frames have PSNR values larger than \SI{30}{dB}.
+The variance of PSNR values across displayed frames is also much lower with \namereparo than the baselines, showing the stability of the quality of the displayed video across loss levels.
+Specifically, \namereparo's frame PSNR values are mostly between \SI{32.5}{dB} and \SI{37}{dB} (>90\%)).
+In contrast, as the loss level becomes higher, the baselines are more likely to experience video freezes, resulting in more frames with low PSNR.
+These results demonstrate that \namereparo is more robust and efficient at recovering from packet losses than current FEC schemes for video conferencing.

 \textbf{Non-Rendered Frames.} Another commonly used metric for evaluating FEC approaches is the frequency of non-rendered frames, which can cause freezes in the displayed video.
-One advantage of \name is that it never truly freezes: it always attempts to generate lost tokens and the frame, regardless of the packet loss rate.
+One advantage of \namereparo is that it never truly freezes: it always attempts to generate lost tokens and the frame, regardless of the packet loss rate.
 However, in extreme cases, it may still produce poor generated output.
-To provide a fair comparison, we define frames with a PSNR of less than \SI{30}{dB} as ``non-rendered frames'' for \name, since we observed that VP9's PSNR rarely drops below \SI{30}{dB} unless frames are lost and the video stalls.
-We note that such a definition favors VP9+Tambur in its comparisons with \name since we do not penalize VP9+Tambus for low-quality rendered frames.
+To provide a fair comparison, we define frames with a PSNR of less than \SI{30}{dB} as ``non-rendered frames'' for \namereparo, since we observed that VP8/9's PSNR rarely drops below \SI{30}{dB} unless frames are lost and the video stalls.
+We note that such a definition favors baselines in their comparisons with \namereparo since we do not penalize them for low-quality rendered frames.